mackertd/Getting-And-Cleaning-Data---Project/README.md

-# Getting And Cleaning Data Course Project (John Hopkins University - CourserA)
+# Getting And Cleaning Data Course Project (John Hopkins University - Coursera)

 This repository holds the source code, Read ME, Code Book, and output for the Course Project for the Getting and Cleaning Data Course.